pursuit-curriculum/unit-full-stack-web-development/intro-to-express-response/README.md

 });
 ```

+To access this next route, you will go to http://localhost:3003/universe

 ## grep and kill nodemon

 Suppose you don't cancel out of your server properly before putting your computer to sleep or try to run nodemon on the same port multiple times.
 In that case, you may have `nodemon` running amok in your background processes.

-You can restart your whole computer, or you can kill the process.
+You have two options: you can restart your whole computer, or you can kill the process.

-First, you must find the process.

-To do so, we'll run the command `ps` (short for process status) and the flag `-A` (all).
+To kill the process, first, you must find the process.
+To do so, you'll run the command `ps` (short for process status) and the flag `-A` (all).

-We will then use pipe `|` to use `grep` (global regular expression print) to search for `nodemon` specifically.
+You will then use pipe `|` to use `grep` (global regular expression print) to search for `nodemon` specifically.

-First, run

 - `ps -A | grep nodemon`

 ![](../assets/ps-grep.png)

 On the left, you will see the process number.
 In this case, it is `26625`.

-Now you can kill the process by typing.
+Now you can kill the process by typing:

 - `kill 26625`